devzx/helm-data-race/README.md

 # helm-data-race

-Example code to reproduce the data race.
+Example code to reproduce the data race as well as code which includes the fix.

+I've modified the relevant files in the fix/vendor folder which contain the changes made in the corresponding PR.

 `helm` is required to be installed as a prerequisite.